opengeospatial/T17-API-D168/README.md

 ## Code folders

-### build catalog
+### Build catalog

-Use `create_catalog.py` to create STAC or Records catalogs, e.g. to create a STAC collection with the configuration stored in :
+Use `create_catalog.py` to create STAC or Records catalogs with the configuration stored in `test-configuration.yaml` alongside `eo4sas-record.yml` for a Record's catalog.
+The data referenced in these YAML files is stored in a publicly accessible AWS S3 bucket.

+To create a STAC collection you would run:

 `~/anaconda3/envs/ogcapi/bin/python create_catalog.py --collection`

+If an output dierctory to store the catalog is not specified by --outdir then a folder specified in  will be created in `test-configuration.yaml` will be used.

-### deploy catalog
+### Deploy catalog

-Then, to upload to Elasticsearch run the following script with es_upload_conf.yaml defining what is uploaded:
+Then, to upload to Elasticsearch run the following script with `es_upload_conf.yaml` defining what is uploaded:

 `python upload_esearch.py --verbose --upload`